 News & Information

-State of the Ward (April 10, 2015) Join Council Member Uhlich on Wednesday, April 15th for an update on the state of our ward!
-Council Member Uhlich will discuss policy and projects, plans for the year ahead, and welcome your questions and feedback on what you see happening in your neighborhoods and the city.
-Interim City Manager Martha Durkin and the Ward 3 Staff will also be present to answer questions.
-The meeting will be from 6:00 - 8:00 pm at Woods Library.
-Contact the Ward 3 office at 520-791-4711 or email@example.com for more info and a map of some of the great things happening in the ward.
+State of the Ward (April 10, 2015) Council Member Uhlich on Wednesday, April 15th gave an update on the state of our ward!
+Council Member Uhlich discussed policy and projects, plans for the year ahead, and answered questions.
+Interim City Manager Martha Durkin and the Ward 3 Staff was also present.
+Here is more information and a map of some of the great things happening in the ward.

 SB1070 and U-Visas Council Member Uhlich's Memo on SB1070 enforcement and U-Visa Affidavits